 The woodlands incorporate part of the Great Glen Way.
 The 79-mile path runs from Inverness to Fort William along the Great Glen.
 If you do continue the walk you will take in views of Loch Ness.
-Keep your eyes peeled and you might see (if you’re lucky) it’s most famous resident Nessie #Ibelieve.
+Keep your eyes peeled and you might see (if you’re lucky) it’s most famous resident Nessie, the Loch Ness monster.
 You will become one of the 30,000 people who walk part of the Way every year.
 Of this number 4,500 people complete the walk taking 4-7 days whilst lodging in local villages and towns along the path.
-And last year I even had two ladies on my walk who had run the whole route!
+I’ve even had two ladies on my walk who had run the whole route!

-Inverness, once one of the fastest-growing cities in Europe, has now grown out and up the Craig Dunain Hill.
+Inverness, once one of the fastest-growing cities in Europe, has now grown out and up Craig Dunain Hill.
 Craig means “rock” in Gaelic and the hill is 257m high, quite a climb.
 Looking down you will also see a large red sandstone building, Craig Dunain’s mental health hospital was built in 1864.
 Following the closure of the hospital 150 years later the building was bought by Robertson Homes.
 Luxury flats are bringing the building back to life.
 They have encouraged people to try out things in Craig Dunain Wood like volunteering to tidy up and improve the area.

-Further down the wood, a metal bench depicting soldiers in uniform and several red poppies stands beside the memorial to Colour Sergeant James Munro VC.
-James saved the life of an officer in 1857 during battle.
+Further down Craig Dunain wood, a metal bench depicting soldiers in uniform and several red poppies stands beside the memorial to Colour Sergeant James Munro VC.
+James saved the life of an officer in 1857 during a battle.
 Afterward, Queen Victoria awarded James the Victoria Cross for his heroism.
 Subsequently, James was permanently injured in the same campaign.
 James was a patient at Craig Dunain Hospital until his death in 1871.
-Afterward, James, who died a pauper, was laid to rest in this small cemetery which had been set up by the hospital.
-Patients who had not been claimed by their friends were laid to rest here.
+Afterward, James, who died a pauper, was laid to rest in this small cemetery that had been set up by the hospital.
+Patients who had not been claimed by their friends were laid to rest here too.

 Don’t forget to spend time with the ducks.
 As you can see, Mum and Dad are watching protectively over their offspring.
 When I visited people had brought both bread and Rich Tea biscuits to feed the ducks!
-Equally important it was lovely to see human families spending time together too during these uncertain times.
+Equally important it was lovely to see human families spending time together too during the uncertain times of the pandemic.